Shrikantdige23/SHRIkantdige/README.md

 - 👋 Hi, I’m @Shrikantdige23
-- 👀 I’m interested in development
+- 👀 I’m interested in Full Stack development
-- 🌱 I’m currently learning java and web development
+- 🌱 I’m currently learning and Building Projects using Java and web development
-- 📫 How to reach me shrikantdige23@gmail.com
+- 📫 How to reach me shrikant.sh.dige@gmail.com

 <!---
 Shrikantdige23/Shrikantdige23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.